+Take this medication by mouth with or without food as directed by your doctor, usually 3 to 4 times a day.
 Take only one tablet for each dose.
 Swallow the tablet whole.
 Do not crush, chew, or split the tablet.
-Doing so may cause you to get the wrong dose and also cause staining of the mouth, dentures, and saliva.
+Doing so may cause you to get the wrong dose and may also cause staining of the mouth, dentures, and saliva.
 See also Side Effects section.

-Separate your dose of this medication as many hours as possible from any iron supplements or products containing iron (such as multivitamins with minerals) you may take.
-Iron can reduce the amount of carbidopa and levodopa available to the body.
+Separate your dose of this medication by as many hours as possible from any iron supplements or products containing iron (such as multivitamins with minerals) you may take.
+Iron can reduce the amount of this medication absorbed by the body.
 Consult your doctor or pharmacist for more details.

 Some patients may experience a "wearing-off" (worsening of symptoms) before the next dose is due.
 An "on-off" effect might also occur, in which sudden short periods of stiffness occur.
 If these effects occur, contact your doctor for possible dose adjustments that may help to lessen this effect.

 Some people taking this medication have fallen asleep suddenly during their usual daily activities (such as talking on the phone, driving).
 In some cases, sleep occurred without any feelings of drowsiness beforehand.
-This sleep effect may occur anytime during treatment with this medication, including up to 1 year after starting the medication.
-If you experience increased sleepiness or fall asleep during the day, do not drive or take part in other possibly dangerous activities until you have discussed this effect with your doctor.
+This sleep effect may occur anytime during treatment with this medication even if you have used this medication for a long time.
+If you experience increased sleepiness or fall asleep during the day, do not drive or do other possibly dangerous activities until you have discussed this effect with your doctor.
 Your risk of this sleep effect is increased by using alcohol or other medications that can make you drowsy.
 See also Precautions section.

-Tell your doctor right away if you have any serious side effects, including: involuntary movements (especially twitching of the eyelid), fainting or falling, difficulty swallowing, stomach/abdominal pain, persistent diarrhea, vision changes (including blurred vision), black/tarry stools, muscle pain, change in the amount of urine, mental/mood changes (such as confusion, hallucinations, thoughts of suicide), signs of infection (e.g., persistent sore throat), unusual strong urges (such as increased gambling, increased sexual urges).
+Tell your doctor right away if you have any serious side effects, including: new/worsening movements you can't control/spasms, greatly increased eye blinking/twitching, fainting, diarrhea that doesn't stop, vision changes (such as blurred vision), eye pain, severe stomach/abdominal pain, black/tarry stools, vomit that looks like coffee grounds, muscle pain/tenderness/weakness, signs of kidney problems (such as change in the amount of urine), mental/mood changes (such as confusion, agitation, hallucinations), signs of infection (such as sore throat that doesn't go away), easy bleeding/bruising, unusual tiredness, tingling of the hands/feet, unusual strong urges (such as increased gambling, increased sexual urges).

 Get medical help right away if you have any very serious side effects, including: chest pain.

-Abruptly stopping or reducing the dose of this medication may rarely cause a serious condition called neuroleptic malignant syndrome (NMS).
+Suddenly stopping or reducing the dose of this medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
 Get medical help right away if you have any of the following symptoms: fever, unusual muscle stiffness, severe confusion, sweating, fast/irregular heartbeat, rapid breathing.

-Before taking this medication, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+Before taking this medication, tell your doctor or pharmacist if you are allergic to carbidopa, levodopa, or entacapone; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, glaucoma, breathing problems, heart disease (especially history of heart attack), kidney disease, ulcers, mental/mood disorders (e.g., depression, schizophrenia), blood disorders, sleep disorders.
+Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, glaucoma, breathing problems (such as asthma), heart disease (such as heart attack, irregular heartbeat), kidney disease, stomach/intestinal ulcer, mental/mood disorders (such as depression, schizophrenia), blood disorders, seizures, sleep disorders.

 This drug may make you dizzy or drowsy.
-Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
+Alcohol or marijuana (cannabis) can make you more dizzy or drowsy.
+Do not drive, use machinery, or do anything that needs alertness until you can do it safely.
 Limit alcoholic beverages.
+Talk to your doctor if you are using marijuana (cannabis).
 See also Side Effects section.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

-Levodopa passes into breast milk.
+Levodopa passes into breast milk in small amounts and may affect how much milk you make.
 It is unknown if carbidopa or entacapone pass into breast milk.
 Consult your doctor before breast-feeding.

 Taking MAO inhibitors with this medication may cause a serious (possibly fatal) drug interaction.
-Avoid taking MAO inhibitors (isocarboxazid, linezolid, methylene blue, moclobemide, phenelzine, procarbazine, tranylcypromine) during treatment with this medication.
+Avoid taking MAO inhibitors (isocarboxazid, linezolid, metaxalone, methylene blue, moclobemide, phenelzine, procarbazine, tranylcypromine) during treatment with this medication.
 Most MAO inhibitors should also not be taken for two weeks before treatment with this medication.
-However, certain MAO inhibitors (rasagiline, selegiline) may be used with careful monitoring by your doctor.
+However, certain MAO inhibitors (rasagiline, safinamide, selegiline) may be used with careful monitoring by your doctor.
 Ask your doctor when to start or stop taking this medication.

-Tell your doctor or pharmacist if you are taking other products that cause drowsiness including alcohol, antihistamines (such as cetirizine, diphenhydramine), drugs for sleep or anxiety (such as alprazolam, diazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), and narcotic pain relievers (such as codeine, hydrocodone).
+Tell your doctor or pharmacist if you are taking other products that cause drowsiness including alcohol, marijuana (cannabis), antihistamines (such as cetirizine, diphenhydramine), drugs for sleep or anxiety (such as alprazolam, diazepam, zolpidem), muscle relaxants (such as carisoprodol, cyclobenzaprine), and opioid pain relievers (such as codeine, hydrocodone).

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: severe dizziness, irregular or fast heartbeat, increased blinking/eyelid spasms (blepharospasms).
+Symptoms of overdose may include: severe dizziness, fast/irregular heartbeat, mental/mood changes (such as agitation).

 If you miss a dose, use it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Use your next dose at the regular time.
 Do not double the dose to catch up.

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
 Keep all medications away from children and pets.